theoboldalex/resources_for_sykes_grads/README.md

 Welcome to the team, I have tried to keep this as platform agnostic as possible.
 However, I am on a mac so some of what is listed below (especially in the terminal section) may need some alteration depending on you chosen OS.

-Also, disclaimer.
-There are some very opinionated choices in here so I can only advise that you try things out and see what works for you.
-Hopefully you find some gems here.

-Finally, if you are interested in learning Vim 🥷.
-I'd be happy to answer any questions you have and help to get a solid config setup for working with our projects.

 ## Git

 - [Git Pro (The Official Git Book)](https://git-scm.com/book/en/v2)